dbrgn/django-mathfilters/README.rst

 Version Support
 ===============

-This module supports Python 2.6–2.7 and 3.2–3.3 as well as PyPy.
+This module supports Python 2.6–2.7 and 3.2–3.4 as well as PyPy.

 Supported Django versions are 1.1 to 1.6.

+See https://travis-ci.org/dbrgn/django-mathfilters for the full build matrix.
+(Python 3.4 is not yet included as it's not yet supported by Travis CI.)

 Changelog